Toulon Opera: History

 The Toulon Opera House (Fr: Le Grand Theâtre de Toulon) was one of a wave of lyric opera houses built in France and Europe in the middle of the 19th century, and it represented the exuberant style of the Second Empire.
 Its construction began on 5 March 1860, two years before the start of construction of the Palais Garnier.
-The designer was Léon Feuchéres, who had renovated the Marseille Opera House and built the opera house in Avignon.
-He died in 1860, and the work was finished by Paris architects Charpentier, pére et fils.
+The designer was Léon Feuchère, who had renovated the Marseille Opera House and built the opera house in Avignon.
+He died in 1857, and the work was finished by Paris architects Charpentier, pére et fils.
 The 15-meter canvas on the ceiling was painted and its plaster ornament designed by Louis Duveau, who also created the ceiling of the Grand Salon of the Imperial Apartments in the Napoleon Wing of the Louvre.

 The house was inaugurated on 1 October 1862, with Les Mousquetaires de la reine, a comic opera by Fromental Halévy, followed a few days later by La Juive, Halévy's most famous opera.
 The opera house was the setting for the French film La Malédiction de Belphégor (The Curse of Belphegor), by Georges Combret, in 1966.

 Past music directors of the company have included Giuliano Carella (2003–2018) and Jurjen Hempel (2018–2021).
 In June 2021, the company announced the appointments of Marzena Diakun and Valerio Galli as co-principal conductors of the company, effective 1 September 2021.